 Many of us tend to overlook coffee preparation as tiring and tedious.
-If you’ve heard about french press or pour overs, then yes they are.
+If you’ve heard about french press or pour-over, then yes they are.
 But there are now one-cup coffee machines that make life easy.
-With just a press of button, you get your cup of coffee ready, no fuzz.
-One popular brand that makes espresso is Nespresso.
-You just have to insert coffee pod and press a button, no measuring and nothing else and your cup is ready.
+With just a press of a button, you get your cup of coffee ready, no fuzz.
+One popular brand that is involved in single-serve capsule machines is Nespresso.
+In these machines, you just have to insert a coffee pod and press a button, no measuring and nothing else, and your cup is ready.

-Even if you don’t like the pod machines, may be for some subtle reason, you might opt for a coffee machine with grinder as it grinds instantly the beans, and brews a regular cup of coffee within minutes.
+Even if you don’t like the pod machines, maybe for some subtle reason, you might opt for a coffee maker with grinder as it grinds instantly the beans, and brews a regular cup of coffee within minutes.
 Our world is now filled with many automation and we just have to set them into our lives to make things easy.

 Anyways, that was just a quick glance of brewing, now let’s head to the benefits!

 This has a lot of sense in it, especially if you think about the different disorders, diseases, or ailments that this brew can protect you against.